 For female non-sworn and sworn uniformed members, hair must be no longer than the top of the shoulders when the employee is standing erect, otherwise it shall be up above the collar.
+When a female sworn uniformed member is required to wear a helmet during the course of her duties (including riot helmets and motor helmets), the officer is permitted to wear her hair in a neat braid that extends past the shoulders in order to safely and comfortably wear the helmet and allow for quick donning and doffing.

 All employees, regardless of assignment shall maintain hair which is clean, professionally styled, and colored in a manner that does not diminish their professional appearance.